AndrewJBateman/ionic-angular-news-app/README.md

 * **News page** shows world headlines using an ion-card list.
 Add share/favorite modal menu?
 Show time as e.g. '2 minutes ago? etc.
 * **News-detail page** shows the selected news item in more detail with links to favourites share buttons?
 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
-* **Search page** tbd
 * **About page** with popover with links to Contact Form, Author Webste and Github repo.
+* **Dark mode** switch on menu changes from light to dark mode.

 ## Status & To-do list

 * Status: Working news api and side/tabs menu system.
 News and categories pages work.
 News can be selected using a news source menu.

+* To-do:
+Side menu: change theme switch to toggle
-* To-do: Complete News page - work out how to highlight list item then remove eye page link.
-Separate news search template into separate page.
+Complete News page - work out how to highlight list item.
-* To-do: change side menu and routing so search tab replaces About tab.
-Add to side menu list.
+Add news search popover?.
-* To-do: News search facility? language menu?
+News search facility? language menu?
 Consider how to choose country - user location? or menu? favourites.
-Create my own scss themes with dark mode etc.
-* To-do: add storage?
+Add storage?

 ## Inspiration